docusign/code-examples-node/README.md

 ### Installation steps
 **Note: If you downloaded this code using [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart/) from the DocuSign Developer Center, skip step 4 below as it was automatically performed for you.**

-1. Unzip the [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart/) file or download or clone the [code-examples-node](https://github.com/docusign/code-examples-node) repository.
+1. Extract the [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart/) ZIP file or download or clone the [code-examples-node](https://github.com/docusign/code-examples-node) repository.

 1. Switch to the folder: `cd <Quickstart_folder_name>` or `cd code-examples-node`